openAMRobot/OpenAMR_UI_package/README.md

 Edit the configuration parameters to match your specific needs:

-**appAdress**: Set the desired IP address for your application (e.g., 0.0.0.0 for localhost access).
+**appAdress**: set the desired IP address for your application (e.g., 0.0.0.0 for localhost access).

-**topics**: Define the ROS topics that your UI package will subscribe to or publish from.
+**topics**: define the ROS topics that your UI package will subscribe to or publish from.

-**launches**: Specify the launch files (.launch files) that control robot or run mapping launch.
+**launches**: specify the launch files (.launch files) that control robot or run mapping launch.
 Refer to ROS documentation for guidance on configuring launches.

 Save your changes to config.yaml.